AidenFather/US-Cancer-Statistics/README.md

 This repository contains an interactive US cancer statistic Shiny app.
 The primary purpose of this app is to provide a comprehensive cancer incidence and Mortaility rates in the US by region, age group, gender, and race.

+More detailed information is shown in the [blog](https://nycdatascience.com/blog/student-works/us-cancer-statistics/)

 ## Shiny app address